The curve cone of almost complex 4-manifolds: Introduction

 The study of the curve cone is of much importance to the birational geometry of an algebraic variety.
 The cone theorem for smooth varieties proved in \cite{Mor82}, which describes the structure of the curve cone by extremal rays, was the first major step of Mori's program.
 It was later generalized to a larger class of varieties by Koll\'ar, Reid, Shokurov and others.
 The proof for a general variety relies on the bend-and-break technique, where a characteristic $0$ proof is still lacking.
 However, there is an elementary proof for algebraic surfaces, see {\it e.g.} \cite{Reidsur}.
 Early applications of the notion of the curve cone include Nakai-Moishezon's and Kleiman's ampleness criteria.

+Recall that an almost complex structure $J$ is said to be {\it tamed} if there is a symplectic form $\omega$ such that the bilinear form $\omega(\cdot, J(\cdot))$ is positive definite.
 We could also similarly define the curve cone $A_J(M)$ for a tamed almost complex manifold $(M, J)$: where $C_i$ are irreducible $J$-holomorphic subvarieties on $M$.
 Here an irreducible $J$-holomorphic subvariety is the image of a $J$-holomorphic map $\phi: \Sigma\rightarrow M$ from a complex connected curve $\Sigma$, where $\phi$ is an embedding off a finite set.
 More generally, a $J$-holomorphic subvariety is a finite set of pairs $\{(C_i, m_i), 1\le i\le n\}$, where each $C_i$ is irreducible $J$-holomorphic subvariety and each $m_i$ is a non-negative integer.
 Later, we sometimes say $J$-holomorphic curves (or simply, curves) instead of $J$-holomorphic subvarieties.

 We will focus on dimension $4$.
 Hence by taking Poincar\'e duality (we will identify the curve classes with their Poincar\'e dual cohomology classes by abusing the notation), we have $A_J(M)$ sitting as a cone in vector space $ H_J^+(M)\subset H^2(M; \mathbb R)$.
 Here $H_J^+(M)$ is called the $J$-invariant cohomology which is introduced in \cite{LZ, DLZ} along with the $J$-anti-invariant $H_J^-(M)$.
 The almost complex structure $J$ acts on the bundle of real 2-forms $\Lambda^2$ as an involution, by $\alpha(\cdot, \cdot) \rightarrow \alpha(J\cdot, J\cdot)$.
 This involution induces the splitting into $J$-invariant, respectively, $J$-anti-invariant 2-forms $\Lambda^2=\Lambda_J^+\oplus \Lambda_J^-$.
 Then we define